Green-Software-Foundation/if/.github/ISSUE_TEMPLATE/sprint-planning.md

 ## Prioritization
 - [ ]
-What are the most urgent tickets that should be worked on this sprint?
+What are the most urgent tickets that should be worked on this sprint, and why?

 ## Readiness check
 - [ ]